sgchun/nps/README.md

    ./nps_check.sh gwassig testdata/Test1/npsdat/ 0 20 40 60
    ```

-6. **Define a partitioning scheme.** We define the partition scheme by running `npsR/nps_prep_part.R`.
+6. **Partition the rest of data** We define the partition scheme by running `npsR/nps_prep_part.R`.
 The first argument is the NPS data directory (`testdata/Test1/npsdat/`) and the second argument is the window shift (`0`, `20`, `40` or `60`).
 The third and last arguments are the numbers of partitions to set-up.
 We recommend 10-by-10 double-partitioning on the intervals of eigenvalues of projection and estimated effect sizes in the eigenlocus space, therefore, last two arguments are `10` and `10`:
    ```
    Rscript npsR/nps_prep_part.R testdata/Test1/npsdat/ 0 10 10
    Rscript npsR/nps_prep_part.R testdata/Test1/npsdat/ 20 10 10